IBISWorld Platform

 Over the next five years, the Film & Television Programme Production industry in Germany is expected to grow.

-The biggest companies operating in the Film & Television Programme Production industry in Germany are Bavaria Film GmbH, Constantin Film AG and Leonine Holding GmbH
+The biggest companies operating in the Film & Television Programme Production industry in Germany are Leonine Holding GmbH, Bavaria Film GmbH and Beta Film GmbH

 Entertainment films and series and Advertising films are part of the Film & Television Programme Production industry in Germany.

-The company holding the most market share in the Film & Television Programme Production industry in Germany is Bavaria Film GmbH.
+The company holding the most market share in the Film & Television Programme Production industry in Germany is Leonine Holding GmbH.

 The level of competition is high and increasing in the Film & Television Programme Production industry in Germany.